Amechwarrior/Flashpoint-The-Raid/README.md

     They want to use your companies Black Market access as a trojan horse.
     Expect extreme opposition and back-to-back engagements, be prepared for anything."

 "The Raid" has been designed to challenge endgame level companies.
 It's built against a nearly complete Argo, multiple Lances of custom 'Mechs and elite pilots able to run multiple engangements without repair.
-It can be compelted with less, but should probide greater challenge than the Alliance Flashpoints or 5 Skull contracts.
+It can be compelted with less, but should provide  greater challenge than the Alliance Flashpoints or 5 Skull contracts.

 ### Notes:
 This Flashpoint requires your company to have "Black Market Access" to populate.